bt3gl/building_blog/content/stripe_ctf_1.md

 Tags: SQLi, PHP, Wargames, CTF, Burp, curl, assembly, shellcode, gdb, C, objdump, Timing_attack, Buffer_overflow, Stack_overflow, Python, Stripe

-Although I did not have the chance of playing in neither of the [three](https://stripe.com/blog/capture-the-flag) [Stripe](https://stripe.com/blog/capture-the-flag-20) [CTFs](https://stripe.com/blog/ctf3-launch), I was quite enthralled when I took a look at the problems.
+Although I did not have the chance of playing in either of the [three](https://stripe.com/blog/capture-the-flag) [Stripe](https://stripe.com/blog/capture-the-flag-20) [CTFs](https://stripe.com/blog/ctf3-launch), I was quite enthralled when I took a look at the problems.
 I decided to solve them anyway and I am writing this series of writeups.

 This post is about the first [Stripe](https://stripe.com/) CTF, which [happened in the beginning of 2012](https://stripe.com/blog/capture-the-flag-wrap-up).
 I was able to fully reproduce the game by using a [Live CD Image](http://www.janosgyerik.com/hacking-contest-on-a-live-cd/).
 Other options were [direct download and BitTorrent](https://stripe.com/blog/capture-the-flag-wrap-up).